Fox Professing

 Good question.
 There aren't a lot of good answers.

 You can always read on your own.
 You'll probably have to do that even if you're a psychology major, because there are very few courses in the subject.
-My co-edited book Critical Psychology: An Introduction is one place to start (there are plenty of used copies -- no need to send me royalties!).
-There are many references in my articles.
-Also useful: RadPsyNet's section on teaching materials includes reading lists.
+The edited book Critical Psychology: An Introduction is one place to start (there are used copies around - no need to send me royalties!).
+My articles have a lot of references.
+Also useful: RadPsyNet's section on teaching materials includes some old reading lists.

-For a formal course of study, outside the US there are a few university degree programs and other institutions with a critical focus.
-In the US -- mainstream psychology's base -- I don't know of any, though some universities offer programs with approaches compatible with critical perspectives.
+For a formal course of study, outside the US there are a few university degree programs and other institutions with a self-defined critical focus.
+I don't know of any in th US, though some universities offer programs with approaches compatible with critical perspectives.

-Especially at the graduate level, you can contact professors at schools that interest you and ask them how students critical of the mainstream have fared in the past.
-Get specific here!
-If you know you want to do qualitative rather than quantitative research, for example, ask if the department would allow that.
+Especially when thinking about graduate school, you can contact professors at schools that interest you and ask them how students critical of the mainstream have fared in the past.
+Get specific!
+If you already know you want to do qualitative rather than quantitative research, for example, ask if the department allows that.
 If you want to study the connection between psychology and justice, find out if that fits in to the department's agenda.
-Without a professor or two who support your efforts, jumping through the usual graduate school hoops may become unbearable.
-You might ask professors you communicate with if they plan to remain at the university for the next few years.
+And ask professors you communicate with if they plan to remain at the university for the next few years.
+Without a professor or two who support your efforts, jumping through the usual graduate school hoops may be unbearable.

 Another consideration: Think hard about which area of psychology you'll specialize in.
-Adopting critical approaches in community psychology is sometimes easier, because community psychology sees itself as psychology's liberal-activist wing.
+Adopting critical approaches in community psychology is sometimes easier, because community psychology claims to be psychology's liberal-activist wing.
 There's very little room in social psychology, though; despite the subject matter, traditional methods and assumptions rule.
-Clinical psychology is also usually difficult for critical people.
+Clinical psychology also is usually difficult for students conscious of the shortcomings of individual solutions to broader problems.

 up to top